ommann/curvy-love2d/README.md

 # Curvy
-Curvy is a module for creating curve objects for love2d.
+Curvy is a module for creating curve objects in Lua.

+Curvy was initially created for creating video games, but can work in another context.

 # Usage
 Curve objects are best thought as an interace for strictly ascending or descending line diagrams.